HybridDog/we_undo/README.md

 `//redo` redo what was just undone<br/>
 `//show_journal` view what can be undone and redone

+Undoing reverts changes of nodes (name, param1 and param2) and metadata.
+Node timers are not yet supported.
+The undo functionality should help against accidents;
+however, it should not be considered reliable since there is no guarantee that undoing always is possible or works correctly.

-The changes of nodes after invoking /set are compressed to improve memory usage.
+The changes of nodes after invoking a command such as /set are compressed to improve memory usage.

 ## Related issues: